 - Dispersion is how white light is broken down to its rainbow colors.

-One of the reasons why diamonds are popular and expensive is because of how light affects diamonds.
+One of the reasons diamonds are popular and expensive is how light affects diamonds.
 While others can closely copy the same brilliance effect of a diamond (Moissanite), others don’t get much.
 This is mainly due to the chemical composition of the stone.

 Brilliance is often measured by its refractive index – it is how a gemstone bends light.
 The higher the refractive index is, the more light is bounced back, therefore the more sparkly it is.